Roadmap to Reopening

 - We will use the following process for identification, contact tracing and communications

-If the school is informed about a confirmed positive case from an individual, the following steps are taken:
+If the school is informed about a confirmed positive case from an individual, the following steps are taken within one business day:

 - School acknowledges the case and explains next steps to the individual including providing instructions while the individual waits for test results.